typicaladrian/MERN-CRUD-Personal-Portfolio/step-by-step.md

 8. Change CORS policy to allow connections from ONLY our localhost:5173 Vite application or our render.com domain.
 9. Push to Github main branch and re-render on render.com.

+***Git commit created on December 2nd, 2024, 6:33pm.***

+**Issue #1 fixed!** A lot was learned from this debugging session in regards to how websites are actually rendered and built for live deployment.

+Lets move onto working on more issues, starting with the mobile UI, which doesnt seem to be appearing as expected.

+10. Fix appearance of headshot image, which was due to the fact that the home page borders were not sized properly.

+**Issue #2 fixed!** Learned that Tailwind uses a mobile-first breakpoint system, meaning that defining utilities and styles for a given screen size will affect all screen sizes at that point and *above*.
+This means that we should **first style for mobile**, then add breakpoints when needed.

+***Git commit created on December 2nd, 2024, 8:30pm.***